cdoublev/css/doc/parse/parser.md

 Looking first at how to access a higher level CSS rule value, definition, or both, it can be achieved by ensuring the parser keeps track of them.
 But when using `CSSRule.insertRule()`, they would be missing.

-Therefore the initial context must be initialized with the existing CSSOM tree, which is also required to validate that any namespace prefix has been declared in a top-level `@namespace`.
+Therefore the initial context must be initialized with the existing CSSOM tree.

-**Note:** `*` and null are the only valid namespace prefixes allowed in `Element.querySelector[All]()` because this interface does not allow resolving declared namespaces.
+**Note:** having the whole CSSOM tree allows any namespace prefix to be validated while parsing, by resolving namespaces declared in top-level `@namespace`, which explains that `*` and null are the only valid namespace prefixes allowed in `Element.querySelector[All]()`, because this interface does not allow resolving declared namespaces.

 A CSS rule definition must define: